Efficiently Ranking Software Variants with Minimal Benchmarks: Benchmark minimization with

 \subsection{Bisection Sampling}

-Obviously, we would like to sample more cleverly than pure random.
+Obviously, we would like to sample more intelligently than pure random subsets of $\tests$.
 For that, we need to improve on two points: reducing the sampling variance and eliminating tests faster than one at a time.

 \paragraph*{Variance reduction} The idea is to draw on the following fact: If we add more tests to a solution to the RTSM problem, then it is also a solution.
 Then, conversely, if we have a set of tests that is not a solution, none of the subsets is a solution.
-Given a solution $T$ for each test $t \in T$ we can check if $\solves_T(T\setminus \{t\})$ is $true$, that is, if with all the information except for test $t$ we have a solution.
-If $\solves_T(T\setminus \{t\})$ is $false$ then it must be that the information of test $t$ is necessary if we want to reduce $T$ further; therefore, it is pointless to try to remove it.
+Given a solution $T$ for each test $t \in T$ we can check if $\solves_T(T\setminus \{t\})$ is \textit{true}, that is, if with all the information except for test $t$ we have a solution.
+If $\solves_T(T\setminus \{t\})$ is \textit{false} then it must be that the information of test $t$ is necessary if we want to further reduce $T$; therefore, it is pointless to remove it.
 Iterating this process over all tests of $T$ partitions the tests into two sets: a set of tests $N$ that are necessary, and a set of tests $P$ that can potentially be removed.
 This process is described in \autoref{algo:find_req}.
 Notice that it is quite costly because we need to do this for every test that can be potentially removed, but in practice, we hope that it reduces the number of elements we have to sample from.
+It has complexity O($|\variants||N \cup P|^2|P|)$.